Cincinnati Area Torticollis Relief

 – S. Garrison

 Helping Children with Torticollis and Plagiocephaly for 20 Years

-At Baker Chiropractic and Wellness, we offer nearly 20 years of experience helping infants and children escape the pain and discomfort of torticollis and plagiocephaly.
+At Baker Chiropractic and Wellness, we offer over 20 years of experience helping infants and children escape the pain and discomfort of torticollis and plagiocephaly.
 Our safe and proven chiropractic care is extremely effective and does not require the use of expensive and potentially harmful prescription drugs and medications.